PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 This probably will not affect your calibration results, but I added it to the script so that I would not have to enter it over USB terminal later.
 It can have a large impact on print quality for certain prints under certain circumstances.

 ### M665 V Delta Calibration Radius (-vvv)
-Only applicable to MPMD Marlin 1.X.X.
-Controls the calibration radius for the up-to-date version of G33.
+Only applicable to Marlin.
+Controls the calibration probe radius for most routines in this script.
 Use this instead of the B parameter mentioned on the [Marlin Reference Page](https://marlinfw.org/docs/gcode/M665.html).
 If trying to use G33, you may have to change this for the calibration to succeed.
 E.G., the firmware's default is 50, but Dennis Brown's testing indicates that 25 mm works the best for the MPMD.

 ### M665 XYZ Tower Offset Angles (-xxx) (-yyy) (-zzz)
 [Marlin Reference Page](https://marlinfw.org/docs/gcode/M665.html) </br>